appbaseio/reactive-manual/docs/v1/map-components/GeoDistanceSlider.md

 1. GeoDistance slider with all the default props

-2. GeoDistance Slider with a title
+2. GeoDistance slider with a title

-3. GeoDistance Slider with range labels
+3. GeoDistance slider with range labels

 4. Playground (with all knob actions)